How to apply makeup on

 Don't use your fingers

-Normally we suggest spreading ourRadiate Beauty Balm straight onto your skin, but if you're oily try squeezing a five pence piece size on the back of your hand and using a beauty blender or brush to work it into your skin.
+Normally we suggest spreading ourRadiate Beauty Balm straight onto your skin, but if you're fighting an oily complexion try squeezing a five pence piece size on the back of your hand and using a beauty blender or brush to work it into your skin.
 This lightweight formula will sink into your skin and give you a flattering velvety finish.

 Blot before you powder